 Medicated Assisted Treatment (MAT) can be used in two phases.
 The first phase is when a patient initially comes to medical prescription drugs rehab and needs help with detox and withdrawal symptoms.
-The second phase is when they move on to inpatient treatment.
+The second phase is when they move on to prescription drug inpatient treatment.
 Here, they need help to keep cravings and persistent withdrawal symptoms at bay.

 MAT does not work for everyone but it pulls many people with an SUD from the brink of disaster.
 It enables them to live a normal, productive life.
 For this reason, maintenance doses and outpatient treatment can continue for years in certain cases.

 Some 12-step groups with a faith-based approach may disapprove of MAT.
 But the reality is that prescription drugs change the brain, and it takes time and medication to reverse the damage.